 CapEx and OpEx

 Enterprises fund a SAFe portfolio to support the development of the technical Solutions that allow the company to meet its business and financial objectives.
 These Lean Budgets may include both CapEx and OpEx elements.
-In accordance with accounting standards, some enterprises may capitalize some percentage of the labor involved in creating software for sale or internal use.
+Following accounting standards, some enterprises may capitalize some percentage of the labor cost for the sale or internal use of software development.

 Although software capitalization practices are well established in many enterprises, they’re typically based on waterfall development, in which up-front requirements and design phase gates may represent the events that can trigger CapEx treatment.
 In Agile development, however, these are not relevant phase gates.
-This means the enterprise is faced with a new problem: how to treat these costs effectively in an Agile program.
-If finance is unable to reconcile the change in methodology, it may mandate that work continues under waterfall development.
+The enterprise faces a new problem: effectively treating CapEx for Agile development methods.
+If finance cannot reconcile the change in methodology, it may mandate that work continues under waterfall development.
 Or it may decide to expense all Agile development labor costs.
 Neither approach is ideal.

-This article provides the strategies that SAFe enterprises can use to categorize labor costs in Agile development, some of which may be subject to CapEx treatment.
-However, this is an emerging field of understanding, and there are many viewpoints.
+This article provides the strategies SAFe enterprises can use to categorize labor costs in Agile development, some of which may be subject to CapEx treatment.
+However, this is an emerging field of understanding with many viewpoints.
 References and below provide additional perspectives.
-Lean-Agile change agents should engage early with business and financial stakeholders to establish an understanding of how the new way of working may affect accounting procedures.
+Lean-Agile change agents should engage with business and financial stakeholders early to understand how the new way of working may affect accounting procedures.

-Enterprises provide funding to a SAFe portfolio to support the development and management of a set of solutions.
-Within the portfolio, allocating funds to individual value streams is the responsibility of Lean Portfolio Management (LPM), which allocates the necessary funding for each value stream in a portfolio.
+Enterprises provide funding to a SAFe portfolio to support developing and managing solutions.
+Within the portfolio, allocating funds to individual value streams is the responsibility of Lean Portfolio Management (LPM), which gives the necessary funding for each value stream in a portfolio.
 A budget for a SAFe portfolio may include both CapEx and OpEx elements.
 OpEx records the ongoing costs of running a product, business, or service.
 These include:

 - The burden for operating personnel, sales, and marketing